What the data is telling us

 |Childhood obesity may be affected by dish size and frequency of meals.|

 New research suggests that if we diminish the size of childrens’ plates and bowls and encourage them to eat smaller meals throughout the day as opposed to three big ones, this may keep off extra weight.

-|With six clinics now in operation, the Model Schools Paediatric Health Initiative (MSPHI) brings health care to the place where students and families feel most comfortable: their local school.
+|With six clinics in operation in 2012, the Model Schools Paediatric Health Initiative (MSPHI) brings health care to the place where students and families feel most comfortable: their local school.
 This report presents the findings from an assessment of the two first MSPHI in-school health clinics, Sprucecourt Public School and George Webster Public School.||Find out more about the Model Schools Paediatric Health Initiative by clicking here.|